 What if my spouse works for me as an employee?

-Spouse contributions don’t include contributions made to your spouse if they work for you as an employee.
-However, as a QSuper member you can open a QSuper account for them, and then pay their superannuation guarantee contributions to this account.
+Spouse contributions don’t include contributions made to your spouse if they work for you as an employee, they can only be personal contributions.

 Make a spouse contribution now